 Music Theatre Auditions

 Prepare a one-minute monologue from a modern play, and sing 16-32 bars of two contrasting musical theatre songs.
-You will need to provide your own recorded musical accompaniment at the New York and Chicago Auditions.
+You will need to provide your own recorded musical accompaniment at the Chicago Auditions.
 For on-campus auditions, please bring sheet music; an accompanist will be provided.

 Designers, technicians, and stage managers should present examples of work in the form of photographs, prompt-scripts, slides, and/or drawings of productions on which you have worked.
 Examples of related skills (painting, drawing, sewing, handwork, woodworking, etc.) are also helpful.

 What to expect in the interview: All prospective students will interview with members of the faculty to assess skills and interests.
 The interview is an informal conversation that allows us a chance to get to know you and to discover what we have to offer each other.

 Audition and Interview Schedule

 November 24: Houston Auditions

 February 2-4: Chicago, IL (coinsicing with National Unified Auditions)

 February 15: Garmin Industries in Olathe, Kansas Wesleyan Day